Iakop/arch-install/README.md

 - Sort in installed AUR packages &#x2713;
 - Refactor the steps to use common definitions. &#x2713;
 - Find out why Nvidia drivers weren't properly installed on the Lenovo Thinkpad. &#x2713;
+- Remove ftphack from project.
+Using scp to install machine from now on. &#x2713;

 **CONGRATULATIONS, THE INSTALLER INSTALLS A WHOLE SYSTEM**
 ___
 **You are here:**
 - Add an xorg config of backlight.
 Intel driver has issues, for now maybe this can do it.
-- Remove ftphack from project.
-Using scp to installing machine from now on.

 ___
 *Needed*